daylightdts/Study-Space-Occupancy-Report/README.md

-***PS:*** *The data on space occupancy can be used to generate additional insights than the ones provided in this report.
-This report only seeks to answer the most relevant questions that are most important to us.*
+***PS:*** *The data on space occupancy can be used to generate additional insights.
+This report only seeks to answer the relevant questions that are most important to us.*